Living with Machines

 Conclusion

 The Living with Machines project exemplifies how interdisciplinary collaboration and thoughtful design can reimagine historical research.
-By blending data science, public engagement, and accessible tools, it has illuminated new perspectives on 19th-century societal changes.
+By blending data science, public engagement, and technology, it has illuminated new perspectives on 19th-century societal changes.
 The project’s success underscores the importance of integrating research, design, and user input to create impactful, lasting contributions to our understanding of history.